melvinsh/laravel-quickstart/readme.md

 ## Laravel Quickstart
-This is a standard Laravel project.
-I added, changed, and removed some things and I created example controllers, models, views, routes, migrations, seeds and binaries to help you get started more quickly with your Laravel project.
+This is a standard Laravel project with a bunch of modifications to get started more quickly.
+It includes example controllers, models, views, routes, migrations, seeds and binaries to help you get started more quickly with your Laravel project.
+The entire list of changes is [below](#the-modifications).

 Please submit issues if you find them, but have a look at `todo.md` first.
-Screenshots are [below](#screenies)!
+Screenshots are [below](#screenies) as well!

 ### Getting started
 Install [Homestead](http://laravel.com/docs/4.2/homestead) if you haven't already, and add a site for laravel-quickstart.
 After that, run the following commands.